microsoft/ELL/docs/tutorials/Active-cooling-your-Raspberry-Pi-3/index.md

 vegaEmbed("#plot", spec, {actions:false})
 </script>

 The x-axis represents time in seconds and the y-axis represents the processor temperature in Celsius.
 The measurement starts with the idle processor temperature, and the stress test begins after 20 seconds.
+Click and drag to pan around.
+Zoom in and out with your mouse's scrollwheel.

 The `none` configuration quickly overheats.
 Within a few minutes, the processor temperature hits 85 degrees, the temperature at which the processor starts protecting itself by throttling down its frequency.
 The passive cooling configuration, `heat sink`, isn't much better.
 At first, the heat sink absorbs some of the heat, causing the processor temperature to rise more slowly.
 However, the heat sink struggles to dissipate that heat and the processor temperature gradually climbs into the 70's.
 The passive heat sink prevented the processor from reaching the critical temperature of 85 degrees, but came too close for comfort.
 Processor temperature depends on many factors, such as ambient temperature, processor load, and processor frequency.
 Moreover, different Raspberry Pi units behave differently.
 The experiment was conducted in an air conditioned office (room temperature was about 26 degrees Celsius) and we can imagine getting into trouble under different circumstances.